Clan Sutherland: 17th century and Civil War

 In the 17th century the Clan Sutherland began to acquire the reputation for enthusiastic and pious Protestantism.
 This is probably what made the Gordon Earls of Sutherland begin to distance themselves from their Gordon Earl of Huntly (Clan Gordon) cousins who were Catholics and later Jacobites.
 In 1645, John Gordon, 14th Earl of Sutherland led the clan against the Royalists at the Battle of Auldearn but was defeated.
 Alexander Sutherland, 1st Lord Duffus was a supporter of the National Covenant and as a result his estates, probably those in Morayshire, were attacked by the Royalists.
 He was not part of the Scottish army that subsequently marched to England, but was sent from Stirling to Perth to defend it from the attack of Oliver Cromwell, but was forced to surrender the town which he had only occupied for twelve hours previously with just 600 men.

 In 1650, the Clan Sutherland along with the Clan Munro and the Clan Ross joined forces with the Scottish Argyll Government to fight against James Graham, 1st Marquess of Montrose and his royalist army of foreigners, who they defeated at the Battle of Carbisdale.

 In 1685, John Gordon, 16th Earl of Sutherland, raised men of the Clan Sutherland to oppose Archibald Campbell, 9th Earl of Argyll's expedition that was known as Argyll's Rising.
 The Earl of Sutherland also raised two regiments from the clan after the Glorious Revolution of 1688.
 The second of which he was a Colonel in command in Flanders in 1694.

 18th century and Jacobite risings

 Jacobite rising of 1715

 During the Jacobite rising of 1715, John Gordon, 16th Earl of Sutherland who later resumed the surname Sutherland, called out his men to fight for George I of Great Britain.
 The Clan Sutherland garrisoned Inverness Castle against the Jacobites.
-Although Kenneth Sutherland, 3rd Lord Duffus had voted for the Acts of Union 1707, he still supported the Jacobites during the Jacobite rising of 1715 and was forefeited as a result.
+Although Kenneth Sutherland, 3rd Lord Duffus had voted for the Acts of Union 1707, he still supported the Jacobites during the Jacobite rising of 1715 and was forfeited as a result.